bradharms-reliv/rcm-config/README.md

 ##### Module description: #####
 Extend the functionality of ZF2 config as well as allow config sources to be changed

+- Models my be written and injected to pull from any source
+- ZF2 Config model is available by default
+- Allows for config sources to be changed without impact to existing code
+- Allows for a standard for storing config values

 ##### Company:
 Reliv' International